Hayd3ne/LLM-Homogeneity-Analysis/TurnIn/IllusionOfDiversity_EddyShrestha/Program/readme.md

 "embedder.py" is used by the embedding macro in the dataset manager, but could also be used to embed text on the command line.
-The embedding script takes two parameters, and input file path and an output file path.
+The embedding script takes two parameters, an input file path and an output file path.
 In our macro, this is done in a shell script as "python path/to/embedder.py path/to/input.json path/to/output.json".
 Obviously, this requires python to be on PATH and a computer that can run python.